VIS4ROB-lab/multi_robot_coordination/README.md

 * If there are problems with `OMPL`, make sure that the `ROS` version is not installed: `sudo apt remove ros-melodic-ompl`.

 ## Contributing
 Contributions that help improving the code are welcome.
-In case you want to contribute, please adapt to our C++ standards and run `bash clang-format-all .` on your code before committing.
+In case you want to contribute, please adapt to the [Google C++ coding style](https://google.github.io/styleguide/cppguide.html/) and run `bash clang-format-all .` on your code before committing.